edwinla/api-explorer/README.md

 # API Explorer

-## Features

-This fron-end React web-application allows users to explore a RESTful API using most valid HTTP methods.
+A front-end React web-application that allows users to explore a RESTful API using most valid HTTP methods.
 All requests uses the fetch web API to serve responses from a hosted [json-server](https://github.com/typicode/json-server) on Heroku.

 Valid HTTP methods include:
 - GET